nilaykumar/nilaykumar.github.io/content/_index.md

 <hr/>

-Below are some math notes and the like that might be of interest:
+Below are some math notes that might be of interest:

--   My Ph.D. [thesis](/pdf/nilay_kumar_thesis.pdf), written under the guidance of Ezra Getzler, concerns a construction of the Batalin-Vilkovisky (BV) Laplacian using the methods of homological perturbation theory.
+-   My Ph.D. [thesis](/pdf/nilay_kumar_thesis.pdf) in mathematical physics, written under the guidance of Ezra Getzler, concerns a new construction of the Batalin-Vilkovisky (BV) Laplacian using the methods of homological perturbation theory.
 (August 3, 2021)
 -   Rough notes on [lectures](/pdf/sms.pdf) given by various speakers on derived geometry at the Fields Institute.
 (Summer 2018)
 -   Rough notes on Mihnea Popa's [course](/pdf/complex_geometry.pdf) on complex geometry.
 (Winter/Spring 2018)